SidharthArya/SidharthArya/AWESOME-STARS.md

 - [Farama-Foundation/Gymnasium](https://github.com/Farama-Foundation/Gymnasium) - An API standard for single-agent reinforcement learning environments, with popular reference environments and related utilities (formerly Gym)
 - [mage-ai/mage-ai](https://github.com/mage-ai/mage-ai) - 🧙 Build, run, and manage data pipelines for integrating and transforming data.
 - [TomSchimansky/CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) - A modern and customizable python UI-library based on Tkinter
+- [cvat-ai/cvat](https://github.com/cvat-ai/cvat) - Annotate better with CVAT, the industry-leading data engine for machine learning.
+Used and trusted by teams at any scale, for data of any scale.
 - [karpathy/nanoGPT](https://github.com/karpathy/nanoGPT) - The simplest, fastest repository for training/finetuning medium-sized GPTs.
 - [carson-katri/dream-textures](https://github.com/carson-katri/dream-textures) - Stable Diffusion built-in to Blender
 - [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run AI and batch jobs on any infra (Kubernetes or 12+ clouds).
 Get unified execution, cost savings, and high GPU availability via a simple interface.